NotebookLM Can't Read Your Scanned PDF? Here's the Fix (2026)

 Lewis Hadden4 min read

-You add a PDF to a NotebookLM notebook, and it comes in empty — no text, no summary, nothing to ask about.
+You add a PDF to a NotebookLM notebook, and it comes in empty - no text, no summary, nothing to ask about, sometimes with a flat "source is empty".
 Or it imports but every question returns "I don't have information about that."
 If NotebookLM can't read your scanned PDF, the cause is almost always the same one thing, and it's fixable.

 NotebookLM reads the text layer of a document.
 A scanned or photographed PDF is a picture of text - there's no text layer underneath - so there's nothing for it to index.
 This guide explains what's happening and gives you two clean ways to fix it.